Nagendra1997/mesibo-documentation/index.md

     return MESIBO_RESULT_OK;
 }
 ```
-The configuration for the chatbot is provided in `mesibo.conf`
+The configuration for the chatbot is provided in `mesibo.conf`.
 After reading the configuration, store the configuration in the module context `m->ctx`

 #### Store the configuration in the module context